Rashmika Mandanna: Career expansion and pan-Indian recognition (2021–present)

-Mandanna had five releases in 2025, which began with Laxman Utekar's Hindi historical action film Chhaava, where she portrayed Maharani Yesubai Bhonsale opposite Vicky Kaushal as Maratha Chhatrapati Sambhaji.
+Mandanna had five releases in 2025, beginning with the big-budget Hindi action films Chhaava and Sikandar.
+In the former, a Hindi historical action film directed by Laxman Utekar, she portrayed Maharani Yesubai Bhonsale opposite Vicky Kaushal as Maratha Chhatrapati Sambhaji.
 To prepare for their roles as Marathi royals, Kaushal and her spent four weeks learning Marathi.
-Reception to Mandanna's performance was generally negative with criticisim directed towards her poor Hindi diction.
-Grossing over ₹8 billion, Chhaava emerged as the second highest-grossing Indian film of the year, making Mandanna the first Indian actress with three films crossing ₹5 billion domestically.
-AR Murugadoss' Hindi action film Sikandar featured her opposite Salman Khan, who is 31 years her senior.
-In a negative review for Hindustan Times, Rishabh Suri dismissed her performance and persistently weak Hindi dialogue delivery.
-Sikandar failed to recoup its estimated production budget of ₹2 billion, after which Mandanna said that she does not measure success based on box-office numbers.
-Rahul Desai of The Hollywood Reporter noted a prevailing theme in Mandanna's filmography of "catering to the middle-class Indian patriarch’s biggest fantasy" by playing subservient women whose sole purpose is to decorate their husband's masculinity and "cook the carcass of female agency".
+A. R. Murugadoss' Sikandar cast her opposite Salman Khan, who is 31 years her senior.
+Reviewers of both Chhava and Sikandar found Mandanna miscast in the respective roles due to her persistently weak, South-Indian accented Hindi.
+Nevertheless, Chhaava grossed over ₹8 billion, becoming the second highest-grossing Indian film of the year and making Mandanna the first Indian actress with three films crossing ₹5 billion domestically.
+However, Sikandar failed to recoup its high production budget, after which Mandanna said that box-office numbers were not a measure of success for her.
+Writing for the Indian edition of The Hollywood Reporter, Rahul Desai observed a recurring theme in Mandanna's filmography after these films of "catering to the middle-class Indian patriarch's biggest fantasy" by playing subservient women whose sole purpose is to decorate their husband's masculinity and "cook the carcass of female agency".
+Responding to criticism regarding her frequent roles in films glorifying toxic masculinity, Mandanna explained that such individuals exist in reality, and their hyperbolic depiction is a "cinematic liberty intended to entertain the audience".